AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gprbuild.rst

     end Test_Pkg;

-For this example, we use a directory ``test_pkg``, which contains the project file, and the subdirectory ``test_pkg/src``, which contains the source-code files.
-This is an overview of the directory structure:
+For this example, we use a directory :file:`test_pkg` containing the project file and the subdirectory :file:`test_pkg/src` containing the source-code files.
+The directory structure looks like this:

 .. code-block:: none